lsst-dm/dmtn-167/index.rst

 .. note::

-   **TODO**: while the middleware _can_ use ``RUN`` collections as inputs to later CPP processing steps, it's up to the CPP team whether they want to permit that or always certify between steps as a matter of policy.
+   **TODO**: While the middleware _can_ use ``RUN`` collections as inputs to later CPP processing steps, it's up to the CPP team whether they want to permit that or always certify between steps as a matter of policy.
    We should resolve this question by the end of the RFC discussion period.

 .. note::

    "Curated" calibration datasets that are written from a source-of-truth in an ``obs_*_data`` git repository (rather than generated directly via pipeline process) are currently being written to ``RUN`` collections with names of the form ``<instrument>/calib/curated/<calibDate>``, which are then ingested directly into an ``<instrument>/calib`` ``CALIBRATION`` collection (which clashes with our proposal earlier to make ``<instrument>/calib`` a ``CHAINED`` collection "pointer").

-   The full workflow for curated calibrations is sufficiently unclear that is unlikely that we will get this right in time for the first long-lived Gen3 repository.
+   The full workflow for curated calibrations is sufficiently unclear that it is unlikely that we will get this right in time for the first long-lived Gen3 repository.
-   For this first repository, our proposal is to use ``RUN`` collections of the form ``<instrument>/calib/curated/<ticket>/<calibDate>``, and a ``CALIBRATION`` collection of the form ``<instrument>/calib/curated/<ticket>``.
+   For this first repository, our proposal is to use ``RUN`` collections of the form ``<instrument>/calib/<ticket>/curated/<calibDate>``, and a ``CALIBRATION`` collection of the form ``<instrument>/calib/<ticket>`` (which would generally hold non-curated calibrations as well).

-   To support this, the ticket number will become a new required input to the Gen2 to Gen3 conversion tooling.
+   Calibration collections created by converting the default Gen2 calibration repo for an instrument will use a "gen2/defaults" label where ``<ticket>`` would appear in future pure-Gen3 collections.

 Filesystem locations